My Memoir: My Mama, Esther LeBaron McDonald de Spencer, Pt 3

 That said, being “Plygs,” my grandparents simply should not have been bringing up their children in a mainstream Mormon colony where polygamy was no longer tolerated — if they knew what was best for them!
 But they didn’t.

-Continued in: “My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald, Pt 4”
+Continued in: “My Memoir: My Mama, Esther LeBaron McDonald de Spencer, Pt 4”